dustinpfister/blog_posts/_posts/threejs-face3-color.md

 So then maybe a better post to read would be something on using the [buffer geometry](/2021/04/22/threejs-buffer-geometry/) constructor, and the groups array that is not the modern replacement for what face3 was all about.
 In my post on the buffer geometry constructor I have some examples that have to do with working with the groups array, but I also have some examples on my posts on the various geometry constructors such as the [plane geometry](/2019/06/05/threejs-plane/) constructor that might be a good starting point when it comes to learning about the groups array.

 If you are just looking for more three.js content to read I have a [post in which I outline a collection of simple threejs project examples](/2021/02/19/threejs-examples/) that I keep coming back to now that might be worth checking out.
+Playing around with simple little code examples is one thing but sooner or later it comes time to figure out what the long term plan should be with threejs aside from just making simple code examples and writing blog posts about them.